winzardv11/swift-tuples-lab-swift-intro-000/README.md

 ## Outline / Notes

 *  This could be anywhere between 10-15 questions.
 *  One of the questions towards the end can ask them to produce something like the following: Create a function that takes in an array of Int's and the function needs to return back the min and max in a tuple.
+(Don't use the `minElement()` and `maxElement()` methods available on arrays).

 ```swift
 func minMaxFromArray(array: [Int]) -> (min: Int, max: Int) {